ooc-lang/rock/README.rst

               frontend on hold for a moment
   - 2009-10 : Made a leg frontend, builds the AST, ported a lot of Java code with itrekkie, rock now compiles things =)
+  - 2009-11 : Overwhelmed by complexity, rewrote the grammar as a reusable piece, in a separate github project. nagaqueen (its fancy name) is now needed to make rock compile

 You can help!
 We can probably re-use like 50% of the source code from the j/ooc codebase, so please come on #ooc-lang to know which classes need porting.